Check out today’s economic highlights!

 This article is originally referred from IronFX News.

-- Should there be further negative headlines about Italy and the Eurozone, we could see the common currency weakening as instability rises.
+- Should there be further positive headlines about the meeting we could see JPY weakening.

 Today’s other economic highlights

 - France: Consumer Confidence for May, Survey:101 Prior:101, 06:45 (GMT), Neutral for EUR.

 - Sweden: Consumer Confidence for May, Survey: 101.0 Prior: 100.3, 07:00 (GMT), Could support SEK.

 - US: Consumer Confidence for May, Survey: 128.0 Prior: 128.7, 14:00 (GMT), Could weaken USD.

 - Speakers: ECB’s Mersch (10:30, GMT) and Lautenschlaeger (16:30, GMT) speak.